adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 9 January 2019: Cirrus Unavailable ####
+#### 11 January 2019: Cirrus Unavailable ####

-- Our systems team have encountered issues with the InfiniBand interconnect and Lustre file system following the  maintenance on Monday 7th January.
-- We are investigating the issue in collaboration with the hardware vendor in order to resolve the issue as soon as possible.
-- There is currently no estimated resolution time and will provide updates here as they become available to us.
-- the system is unavailable to all users.
-We apologise for the inconvenience this may cause.
+We have identified a failed hardware component in the Infiniband network.
+A temporary workaround is being attempted Fri 11 Jan 2019.
+If successful, we expect the system to be returned to service on Fri 11 Jan 2019.
+If unsuccessful, we expect the system to be returned to service on Tue 15 January 2019.

-- Next update: Friday 11 January 2019 (unless new information becomes available sooner).
+Next update: PM Friday 11 January 2019

 ### Recent Issues